▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 Justification of the population

-The size of the world's population of the Blue-winged Parrotlet It has not been quantified, but this species is described as “common” (Stotz et to the., 1996).
+The size of the world's population has not been quantified, but the species is described as quite common (Hilty 2003).

 Justification of trend